cidgoh/DataHarmonizer/README.md

 ![alt text](./images/doubleClickHeaders.gif)

 A second way to access templates directly, rather than by the hard-coded menu system, is to specify the DataHarmonizer template subfolder via a "template" URL parameter.
 This enables development and use of customized templates, or new ones, that DH doesn't have programmed in menu.
-For example, http://genepio.org/DataHarmonizer/main.html?template=gisaid accesses the /template/gsiaid/ subfolder's template.
+For example, http://genepio.org/DataHarmonizer/main.html?template=gisaid accesses the /template/gsiaid/ subfolder's template directly.
+See more on the Wiki [DataHarmonizer templates](https://github.com/Public-Health-Bioinformatics/DataHarmonizer/wiki/DataHarmonizer-Templates) page.

-Note that for template development, a template folder's **data.js** file provides DataHarmonizer with the vocabulary and setup for a template.
-This JSON file is generated from a more tabular specification held in data.tsv by way of the command-line /script/make_data.py program which one runs within the template folder to update its data.js file.

 ## Support